MicrosoftDocs/learn/learn-pr/iot/run-an-IoT-Edge-device-in-restricted-network-and-offline/includes/6-configure-IoT-Edge-device-time-to-live-and-message-storage.md

 1. In the list of **Device IDs**, click on the **IoTEdgeGateway** device.

 1. In the list of **Modules**, click on the **$edgeHub** module.
-This is the Module Twin for the **Edge Hub** module configured for the **IoT Edge Device**.
+This Module Twin is for the **Edge Hub** module configured for the **IoT Edge Device**.

 1. On the **IoT Edge Module Details** pane, click the **Module Identity Twin** to view the Module Twin JSON.

-You will note that the "desired" properties are essentially empty for this new device.
+You will note that the "desired" properties are empty for this new device.

 1. Close the **Module Identity** Twin pane.

 1. Go back to the **IoT Edge Device** pane displaying the **IoTEdgeGateway** IoT Edge device.

 1. Click the **Set Modules** button at the top.
-This will open up an interface that allows you to set and configure the IoT Edge Modules deployed to this IoT Edge Device.
+An interface now opens allowing you to set and configure the IoT Edge Modules deployed to this IoT Edge Device.

 1. On the **Set modules** pane, click the Runtime Settings button under the Iot Edge Modules section.

-1. On the **Runtime Settings** pane, locate the **Store and forward configuration - time to live (seconds)** field for the **Edge Hub** module, then change the value to 1209600.
-This specifies a message time to live of 2 weeks on the IoT Edge Device.
+1. On the **Runtime Settings** pane, locate the **Store and forward configuration - time to live (seconds)** field for the **Edge Hub** module, then change the value to 1209600 which specifies a message time to live of two weeks on the IoT Edge Device.

     **Note:** There are several considerations to make when configuring the Message Time-to-Live (TTL) for the Edge Hub ($edgeHub) module.
 When the IoT Edge Device is disconnected, the messages are stored on the local device.
 You need to calculate how much data will be stored during the TTL period, and make sure there is enough storage on the device for that much data.
 The amount of storage and TTL configured will need to meet the solutions requirements so that important data is not lost; if possible.